talisma-cassoma/Attendance-Management-System/README.md

 ### Checklist Features

-- [x] train the neural network online from camera
+- [x] train the neural network with a camera
 - [x] download the neural network model
     - [x] save it in server by http request
 - [x] add new classes to model